prrvchr/dDriveOOo/README.md

 Edit or change "true" to "false" (set it to "false")

-#### Open your OneDrive:
+#### Open your Dropbox:

 In File - Open - File name enter: vnd.dropbox-apps://your_account/ or vnd.dropbox-apps:///

 If you don't give your_account, you will be asked for...

-After authorizing the OAuthOOo application to access your OneDrive, your OneDrive should open!!! normally  ;-)
+After authorizing the OAuthOOo application to access your Dropbox, your Dropbox should open!!! normally  ;-)

 ### Has been tested with: